 However, still there is a need to increase proportion of holders of scientific degree within teaching staff, especially in informatics core fields, and to supplement course descriptions with information on mandatory courses to be taken before the given one; based on this, to check whether every course or part of it contributes to the program's learning outcomes.

 V. GENERAL ASSESSMENT

-The study programme Technologies of Electronic Publishing (state code - 653E14002) at Alytus College is given positive evaluation.
+The study programme Computer Network Administration (state code - 653E14003) at Alytus College is given positive evaluation.

 Study programme assessment in points by fields of assessment.